-Silver is not merely a metal, but an element.
-Its chemical symbol is Ag, for Argentum, the Latin word for the metal.
+Silver is a precious metal.
 It is rare, but not quite as rare as gold or platinum.
 Along with gold and platinum, silver is considered a precious metal.
 It’s also a metal used in making coins, or a coinage metal.
 Other coinage metals include gold, copper, bronze, lead, zinc and nickel.

 Like pure gold, pure silver is too soft to be worn every day, so it’s usually alloyed with another metal to make it stronger.
 However, fine, 99.9% silver is used for earrings, which aren’t subjected to the wear and tear of jewelry pieces such as rings or bracelets.
 Read on to learn more about the different types of silver and stainless steel, below:

 Stainless Steel vs. Silver: What are the Differences?

 Sterling silver is 92.5 percent pure silver and 7.5 percent copper alloy.
 Sometimes a person will see 925 or “Sterling” stamped on a piece of silver jewelry to let them know that it is sterling silver.
 Argentium silver is a type of sterling silver with the addition of germanium, which makes the metal even harder and tarnish-resistant.